10 Answers to "What Makes You Unique?" (5+ Expert Tips)

 For example, you may have already told your hiring manager about all of your qualifying skills at the start of the interview: You have experience in marketing, a Bachelor’s degree, and a portfolio of excellent work.
 That’s all well and good, but ten other interviewees also have experience in marketing, a Bachelor’s degree, and a portfolio of excellent work.
 So what sets you apart from them in the context of benefiting this company?

 Now it really makes sense why you’re being asked this.
 Hiring managers aren’t psychic and want to know what really makes you so special.
 If you can’t answer this question, maybe you don’t have unique traits that could benefit the company in their eyes.

 It’s pertinent that we prove them wrong here and figure out an excellent answer to this question.

 What Is The Interviewer REALLY Trying To Understand From This Question

 When we talk about “unique skills and traits” that are outside the common skills you’ll share with similar candidates, we’re looking at skills and traits that are special but can still benefit the company.

 For example, you may be interviewing for a position in engineering.
 You (and ten other applicants) have a Master’s degree, 2 years of experience in software engineering, and a portfolio of work.
-There are two unique traits that come to mind after being asked: “What makes you unique?”
+There are two unique traits that come to mind after being asked this interview question.
 The first is your intense dedication to perfection and deadlines.
 The second is your exceptional people skills.
 Since you’ll be working mainly with a small team and not a customer or client base, mentioning your people skills may not be worth it.
 Instead, your dedication to deadlines may seem a bit more relational to the company and position.